MaikHeine/cypherguard/README.md

 ## Running the Program

-To start the CypherGuard application, run the following command:
+To start the Cypher application, run the following command:
 Make sure you are in the project directory and the virtual environment is activated.

 ```bash